AdobeDocs/analytics.en/help/components/dimensions/domain.md

 ## Populate this dimension with data

 Adobe partners with [Digital Element](https://www.digitalelement.com/) to determine the access point domain.
 Several methods, including reverse DNS lookup, are used to determine the access point domain.
 It does not require any configuration, and does not have a variable to populate.

-It works out of the box with all AppMeasurement implementations.
+* For AppMeasurement implementations, this dimension works out of the box.
+* For Web SDK implementations, enable [!UICONTROL Network Lookup] when [configuring a datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html).

 ## Dimension items